Easy one pot game day chili. Hullo fall. So we meet again.

 This chili SCREAMS fall and all the warm cozy things and prompts me to bust out singin’ my alma mater’s fight song.
 Who’s with me?!?!
 More importantly though, who actually knows all the words to their alma mater’s fight song?
 Yeah, I thought so.
 Me neither.

 Let’s talk game day.
 What day is ACTUALLY game day?
 Is it Sunday, Monday, Thursday…???
 I don’t even know.
 For my side of the family game day is Saturday.
 If we have tickets to the game.
 If we have a babysitter.
-If my hubby who has been grafted in to the family alma mater can handle the crazy screaming jumpin’ up n’ down shoutin’ that comes out of his wifey at a game.
+If my hubby who has been grafted in to the family alma mater can handle the crazy screaming jumpin’ up n’ down shoutin’ that comes out of his wife at a game.
 I’m an introvert.
 Really.
-College football in the hizzouse yo!
+But not at college football games.

 Game day is one of the few things I’ll stand outside for several hours in the freezing cold for.
 But when the game is over, and I’ve rushed the field, and totally destroyed my vocal chords for the next week, this easy one pot chili Is.Where.It’s.At!!!
 Ain’t nothin’ like a bowl of hot, steamy chili loaded with all the good stuff –> think black beans, pinto beans, Muir Glen organic fire roasted tomatoes and crushed tomatoes, butternut squash, red bell pepper, green chiles, onions, garlic, seasoned ground beef (but you could TOTALLY make this vegan if that’s your thang).
-Perfectly easy one pot meal to celebrate a game day win or perfectly comforting when you’re nursing your ego after rushing the field even though your team lost.
+It’s the perfect easy one pot meal to celebrate a game day win or a perfect meal to nurse your ego after rushing the field even though your team lost.
 So really, it’s a win-win.
 The meal that is.
 Maybe not the part about rushing the field post-loss.
 A+ for team spirit though.

 And college students, listen up!!
 If you make this chili in your little community dorm kitchen the night before the big game and then simply reheat it post-game, serve it up to your roomies and dorm mates, you will be the bomb dot com.
 I mean YOU ARE THE BOMB already but this chili could be an outward expression of your amazingness.
 And you might even get a date out of it.
 Who doesn’t love someone who can cook?!
 Just sayin’.Print

-An easy one pot chili that is perfect for fall and for the big game!
+An easy one pot chili that is perfect for fall, winter, or game day!
 Make it the day before, serve it up at your tailgater, or let it simmer on the stove while you watch the game at home!
-Can be made vegan or con carne.
+Make it vegan or con carne!